 Course & Class Reps are an integral part of our partnership approach to embed student voice in decision-making at all levels of UWTSD.
 Although Course Reps are student representatives, for our system to be effective academic staff have a role to play in ensuring that reps are elected for all courses.

 Course & Class Reps as a conduit for student voice and in their roles on Staff-Student Committees and within the Students' Union provide feedback on all aspects of the educational experience, such as curriculum development, feedback and assessment, course structure, facilities and resources, teaching/learning approaches, and the general academic experience of their fellow students.
 This feedback and the representatives themselves will play a key role in internal quality processes such as Annual Programme Reviews and Institute level reviews.

 Once elected, training is provided to all Reps by the Students' Union.

-If you want to find out who your Course or Class Rep is, or want to learn about the process of becoming one, you can contact Euan.
+If you want to find out who your Course or Class Rep is, or want to learn about the process of becoming one, please contact the Student Voice team.

 Attend and participate in all Staff/Student Committees (three a year)